↓

 September 16 2017

 Last weekend, I was beset with lousy viewing due to low lying haze.
 Despite a fantastic forecast, I had haze going up to around 20-30 degrees above the horizon, so much so that Jupiter was nothing more than a round orange-y blob in the scope.
-We saw Arcturus and Antares, and a low-quality sight of Saturn, but I couldn’t get the scope to align.… Read the rest
+We saw Arcturus and Antares, and a low-quality sight of Saturn, but I couldn’t get the scope to align.
+No biggie, I was also having power problems, and I thought that was the cause.

 Picture of a boy looking through a telescope to represent astronomy